Accessing coronial documents

 Approved research and government agencies can use this valuable research tool.
 If the information the NCIS provides is insufficient or you can’t access it, apply directly to the state coroner to access coronial documents for research purposes.

 Release of these coronial documents is restricted because they’re sensitive and private.
 The state coroner can consent to release the documents if you’re a ‘genuine researcher’ and the documents are reasonably necessary for your research.

 To apply to be a genuine researcher, contact the Coroners Court for an application form.
-Provide enough information so the state coroner can decide whether you’re a ‘genuine researcher’ and the coronial documents are necessary for your research.
+Applications will be considered by the state coroner to determine whether you're a a ‘genuine researcher’ and the coronial documents are relevant to your research.
+Fees will apply.